 pro: lattice risks are negligible

-pro: lattices are very well studied and were "fully vetted" through "a full decade of entirely open, international analysis and debate over the security of quantum-resistant cryptography through the NIST PQC process"; "ML-KEM was fully vetted through this process"; "No new cryptanalyses have been offered"; nobody has pointed to a "specific attack against lattices"; "The lattice candidates survived" (statement) (statement) (statement) (statement)
+pro: lattices are very well studied and were "fully vetted" through "a full decade of entirely open, international analysis and debate over the security of quantum-resistant cryptography through the NIST PQC process"; "ML-KEM was fully vetted through this process"; "No new cryptanalyses have been offered"; nobody has pointed to a "specific attack against lattices"; "The lattice candidates survived" (statement) (statement) (statement) (statement) (statement)

 con: since December 2023, Kyber/ML-KEM software has had emergency security patches for KyberSlash 1, then KyberSlash 2, then Clangover (statement) (statement)